-After surgery you may need further treatment.
+After surgery you will usually need further treatment.
 This is called adjuvant treatment, and can include:

-- chemotherapy
+- Chemotherapy

-- radiotherapy
+- Radiotherapy

-- hormone (endocrine) therapy
+- Hormone (endocrine) therapy

-- targeted (biological) therapies
+- Targeted (biological) therapies

-- bisphosphonates
+- Bisphosphonates

-The aim of these treatments is to reduce the risk of breast cancer. returning in the same breast or developing in the other breast, or spreading elsewhere in the body.
+The aim of these treatments is to reduce the risk of breast cancer returning in the same breast or spreading elsewhere in the body.